 The Hen

-For these grandparents, grandchildren are the meaning of life.
-They take care of their little ones in every way: monitoring their diet, daily routines, accompanying them to school and activities, helping with homework, and overseeing all aspects of their lives.
+For these grandparents, grandchildren are their whole world.
+They oversee diet and daily routines, walk them to school and activities, help with homework, and manage many aspects of their lives.

-Pros: The child feels loved, growing into a confident individual; health and educational issues won’t go unnoticed.
+Pros: The child feels loved and can grow into a confident person; health and educational issues are less likely to be overlooked.

 The Strict Ones